-This section contains steps to set up network access to your Intel® Edison board and obtain your board's IP address.
-Connecting your board to a network allows your system to communicate with your board for programming and debugging purposes.
+Connecting your board to a network allows your host operating system to communicate with your board for programming and debugging purposes.

 Do one of the following:

-Download and run the setup tool for the Intel® Edison board, then follow the onscreen prompts to connect your board to Wi-Fi*.
-This is a quick way to connect to your Wi-Fi network using the setup utility provided by the Intel® IoT Developer Kit.
-For steps for your host system, see the steps for 64-bit Windows* or Mac* OS X*.
+- Download and run the setup tool for the Intel® Edison board, then follow the on-screen prompts to connect your board to Wi-Fi*.
+This is a quick way to connect to your Wi-Fi* network using the setup utility.

-Connect to your Intel® Edison board using Ethernet over USB.
+- Connect to your Intel® Edison board using Ethernet over USB.
 When you are in a busy or restricted network environment, you can connect to the Intel® Edison board using a micro-USB cable and a virtual Ethernet connection, known as Ethernet over USB.
 This allows you to program your board offline.
-Ethernet over USB is supported for systems with Windows* or Linux*.
+Both Windows* and Linux* host operating systems support ethernet over USB.

 For more complete information about compiler optimizations, see our Optimization Notice.